godyracks/GodyRacks/README.md

 - 🌱 I’m currently learning **Node.js and GraphQL** to add some magic to my coding spells.
 - 👯 I’m looking to collaborate on **open-source projects** because the more, the merrier in the realm of coding!
 - 🤔 I’m looking for help with **competitive programming** because I want to level up my coding ninja skills.
-- 💬 Ask me about **web development, UI/UX design, and programming languages**, and I'll dazzle you with my knowledge!
+- 💬 Ask me about **web development, UI/UX design, and programming languages**, and I'll have something to input!
 - 📫 How to reach me: Shoot me an email at **[godfreymatagaro@gmail.com](mailto:godfreymatagaro@gmail.com)**, and let's connect.
 - 😄 Pronouns: **He/Him** (but you can also call me "The Coding Sorcerer").
 - ⚡ Fun fact: **I love watching futuristic movies && reading tech blogs** to keep my imagination fueled and my coding vibes strong.

 🌐 Check out my website: [techwithgodfrey.top](https://techwithgodfrey.top)

 🎓 Currently studying BSc Computer Science and tinkering with Jetpack Compose and Cisco/Huawei network simulators.
-I'm also an API developer and a master of hardware assembly or dismantle.
+I'm also an API developer and a master of computer hardware assembly or repair.

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=GodyRacks.GodyRacks)
 <!--about-->